RaghadNasiaf/TENTORA/Stage_2_Project_Charter.md

 It allows users to:

-- Find relevant creative services by sector.
+- Find relevant creative services by sector
-- Access editable Ready Designs.
+- Access editable Ready Designs
-- Describe their needs using an AI prompt.
+- Describe their needs using an AI prompt
-- Discover their visual taste.
+- Discover their visual taste
-- Connect with suitable creatives.
+- Connect with suitable creatives
-- Manage the project until final delivery.
+- Manage the project until final delivery

 ---

 ## 🚀 Key Innovation

-- **Sector-Led Discovery:** Users begin with a familiar project sector instead of an open creative directory.
+- **Sector-Led Discovery:** Users begin with a familiar project sector instead of an open creative directory
-- **Ready Designs:** Clients can obtain fast results from editable designs created by approved creatives.
+- **Ready Designs:** Clients can obtain fast results from editable designs created by approved creatives
-- **AI-Assisted Discovery:** Users describe their needs in plain language and receive relevant recommendations.
+- **AI-Assisted Discovery:** Users describe their needs in plain language and receive relevant recommendations
-- **Visual Taste Discovery:** Client preferences are converted into one reusable Taste Profile.
+- **Visual Taste Discovery:** Client preferences are converted into one reusable Taste Profile
-- **Curated Matching:** The platform provides no more than six relevant creative, studio, or team recommendations.
+- **Curated Matching:** The platform provides no more than six relevant creative, studio, or team recommendations
-- **Connected Handoff:** A Ready Design can move into professional execution without restarting the journey.
+- **Connected Handoff:** A Ready Design can move into professional execution without restarting the journey
-- **Progressive Authentication:** Registration is delayed until saving, exporting, purchasing, or collaboration requires it.
+- **Progressive Authentication:** Registration is delayed until saving, exporting, purchasing, or collaboration requires it
-- **Creator Protection:** Attribution, ownership, permissions, and commercial rights remain clearly defined.
+- **Creator Protection:** Attribution, ownership, permissions, and commercial rights remain clearly defined

 ---

 ## 🏆 Competitive Advantage

-- **Accessibility:** Easier for non-designers to understand than traditional creative-service platforms.
+- **Accessibility:** Easier for non-designers to understand than traditional creative-service platforms
-- **Speed:** Faster than searching manually across multiple platforms.
+- **Speed:** Faster than searching manually across multiple platforms
-- **Personalization:** Uses visual taste and project context instead of keywords alone.
+- **Personalization:** Uses visual taste and project context instead of keywords alone
-- **Curation:** Designs and creative profiles are reviewed before inclusion.
+- **Curation:** Designs and creative profiles are reviewed before inclusion
-- **Flexibility:** Supports both immediate Ready Designs and original commissioned work.
+- **Flexibility:** Supports both immediate Ready Designs and original commissioned work
-- **Continuity:** Connects discovery, customization, matching, collaboration, and delivery.
+- **Continuity:** Connects discovery, customization, matching, collaboration, and delivery
-- **Human and AI Collaboration:** AI reduces friction while creatives retain authorship and professional judgment.
+- **Human and AI Collaboration:** AI reduces friction while creatives retain authorship and professional judgment
-- **Creative Economics:** Creatives may earn from Ready Design licenses, customization, and commissioned projects.
+- **Creative Economics:** Creatives may earn from Ready Design licenses, customization, and commissioned projects

 ---

-## Stage 2 Approval
+## ✅ Stage 2 Approval Requirements

 Before moving to Stage 3, the team must approve:

-- The exact Restaurants & Cafés pilot services.
+- The exact Restaurants & Cafés pilot services
-- The number and source of Ready Designs.
+- The number and source of Ready Designs
-- The editor’s supported customization properties.
+- The editor’s supported customization properties
-- The initial output and export formats.
+- The initial output and export formats
-- The AI-assisted actions included in the MVP.
+- The AI-assisted actions included in the MVP
-- The source and labeling of demo content.
+- The source and labeling of demo content
-- The creative-profile classification process.
+- The creative-profile classification process
-- The proposed success metrics.
+- The proposed success metrics
-- Named responsibility owners and available team capacity.
+- Named responsibility owners and available team capacity

+---

 > **Next Step:** Stage 3 will convert the approved Project Charter into a complete technical blueprint for MVP development.